Tuesday, April 25, 2023 - 8:00am to 3:00pm

 In today’s rapidly changing world, organizations that prioritize diversity, equity, and inclusion (DEI) are better equipped to adapt and succeed.
 This keynote, led by Magie Cook, a LGBTQ+ Latina who overcame adversity to achieve the “American Dream” and build a multimillion-dollar company, delves into the benefits of embracing DEI in the workplace.
 Drawing on her personal experiences of navigating different cultures and leveraging her skills, Magie shares key insights and strategies for creating a culture of mindfulness and inclusion in your team.

-Exclusive Opportunity: VIP Networking Fundraiser with Magie Cook.
+Exclusive Opportunity: VIP Networking Reception with Magie Cook.

 Magie is the founder of a company that she started with $800 after she was homeless which was later sold to Campbells Soup for 231M.
 She helps entrepreneurs discover their hidden personal power so they can increase their revenue and make an impact in the world.